garethcheyne/React-Power-Portal-Proxy/README.md

 ```

 This will start:
-- The proxy server on http://localhost:5000 (or the port specified in your .env file)
+- The proxy server on http://localhost:5000
 - The dashboard on http://localhost:5001
 - A browser window will automatically open for both the authentication process and the dashboard